barumau/pandunia/engli/engli-pandunia.md

 suffer (get hurt) : paxu
 suffer (passivizing verb) : bey
 suffering : paxia
-suffix for a fundamental unit : -em
+suffix for a fundamental unit in linguistics : -em
 suffix for adjectives : -i
 suffix for areas : -ia
 suffix for derived nouns : -e
 suffix for doer : -er
+suffix for ideologies and religions : -istia
+suffix for place of doing : -eria
+suffix for the supporter of an idea : -iste
 suffix for verbs with OVS word order : -u
 sugar : sukar
 sugary (sweet) : sukari